temporalio/edu-102-python-code/exercises/durable-execution/README.md

 Make your changes to the code in the `practice` subdirectory (look for `TODO` comments that will guide you to where you should make changes to the code).
 If you need a hint or want to verify your changes, look at the complete version in the `solution` subdirectory.

-## Prerequisite: Ensure your Virtual Environment is activated, the Microservice is running, and the Temporal Service is running
+## Prerequisite: Ensure the Microservice is running and your Virtual Environment is activated

 If you haven't already started the Translation Microservice used by this exercise, do so in a separate terminal.